-Failure or refusal by a supplier to repurchase any inventory as required by the statute results in civil liability in the amount of one hundred fifteen percent of the current net price of the inventory, plus any freight charges paid by the dealer, plus all cost of financing such repurchase, including court costs and reasonable attorneys' fees.
+Failure or refusal by a supplier to repurchase any inventory as required by the statute within 90 days after termination or nonrenewal of dealer agreement results in civil liability in the amount of one hundred fifteen percent of the current net price of the inventory, plus any freight charges paid by the dealer, plus all cost of financing such repurchase, including court costs and reasonable attorneys' fees.
 Ala.
 Code § 8-21A-6(e).
-Upon the death or incapacity of the dealer or majority stockholder of the dealer, if the dealer is a corporation, the supplier shall repurchase inventory at the option of the heirs at law, as if the agreement had been terminated.
+Upon the death or incapacity of the dealer or majority stockholder of the dealer, if the dealer is a corporation, the supplier shall repurchase inventory at the option of the heirs at law, as if the agreement had been terminated with good cause.
 Id. at § 8-21A-7(a).
 The heirs have nine months following the death or incapacity of the dealer to exercise this option.
 Id.